 Changing hormone levels also can increase the blood flow to your skin and can raise its surface temperature, making your skin look red and blotchy.
 The combination of pure bakuchiol and centella asiatica in Bakuchiol Peptides use their calming powers to reduce visible signs of inflammation and redness.
 Ideal!

-Chemical exfoliating acids such as glycolic acid, salicylic acid or mandelic acid have all become staples of our skincare routines.
-However, we have to sadly recommend to take a step back from using leave-on, high-strength exfoliating acids while pregnant.
-Research has shown that oral salicylic acid is not safe during pregnancy, therefore doctors recommend avoiding high strength use of even topical products containing BHAs (beta hydroxy acids) .
-So, for precaution we recommend to also avoid using high-strength, leave-on AHAs.
+Beta hydroxy acid (BHA) salicylic acid is a staple of many skincare routines.
+However, we have to sadly recommend to take a step back from using leave-on BHAs while pregnant.
+Research has shown that oral salicylic acid is not safe during pregnancy, therefore doctors often recommend avoiding high strength use of even topical products containing BHAs (beta hydroxy acids) .

-However, it isn’t all bad news for the acid-lovers of you out there - there still are ways to achieve that smooth-textured skin surface even while you are pregnant.
-Low-concentration AHAs, wash-off exfoliating cleansers or manual exfoliation may be the go-to method for the removal of dead skin cells during pregnancy.
+However, it isn’t all bad news for the acid-lovers of you out there - there still are ways to achieve flawless-looking skin even while you are pregnant.
+Leave-on AHAs* and PHAs, wash-off exfoliating cleansers or manual exfoliation may be the go-to method for the removal of dead skin cells during pregnancy.

 MAKING IT SIMPLE